 "Art can permeate the very deepest part of us, where no words exist" - Eileen Miller

-Children’s Aid Society currently accepts Access (Medical Assistance) at all our centers.
+Children's Aid Society currently accepts Access (Medical Assistance) at all of our centers.
 We offer reasonable rates on a sliding scale for self-pay clients.
+For more information on our sliding fee scale or financial assistance, please visit or contact one of our three centers.

 “I don’t know what I would have done if I didn’t have a safe place to leave my daughter when I had nowhere!
 I thank God for all you have done for my family."